MicrosoftDocs/OData-docs/Odata-docs/webapi/first-odata-api.md

 ## Query resources using OData

-Post some data to the web API app, using a tool such as [Postman](https://www.getpostman.com/tools).
-See [How to use Postman](xref:tutorials/first-web-api#test-the-gettodoitems-method),
+Post some data to the web API app, using a tool such as [HTTP REPL](https://docs.microsoft.com/en-us/aspnet/core/web-api/http-repl?view=aspnetcore-3.1&tabs=linux) or [Postman](https://www.getpostman.com/tools).

 Send 5 Post requests to `https://localhost:5001/api/todo` with the 5 items below **separately** in the request body.